March 3, 2025

 YouTube pays content creators through its YouTube Partner Program, which lets them make money from ads on their videos.
 A YouTube channel alone doesn't guarantee payment.
 You have to meet certain requirements and follow YouTube's guidelines.

-What is the cost of a YouTube channel?
+What is the cost to start a YouTube channel?

 Featured articles: